LLaMA-XR: A Novel Framework for Radiology Report Generation using LLaMA and QLoRA Fine Tuning: Material and Methods

-For generating reports, we used the ``LLaMA 3.1 8B 4-bit quantized" model~\citep{jiang2024gpt}, implemented via the Unsloth\footnote{\url{https://unsloth.ai/}} framework alongside two fine-tuning strategies: SFT and QLoRA~\cite{dettmers2024qlora}.
+For generating reports, we used the ``LLaMA 3.1 8B 4-bit quantized" model~\citep{dubey2024llama}, implemented via the Unsloth\footnote{\url{https://unsloth.ai/}} framework alongside two fine-tuning strategies: SFT and QLoRA~\citep{dettmers2024qlora}.
 The LLaMA 3.1 8B model was selected for its strong performance in language understanding and generation, offering a robust balance between model size and capability.
 The 8B parameter scale is large enough to capture complex medical semantics while remaining computationally feasible.
-The 4-bit quantization significantly reduces memory consumption and inference time without substantially compromising performance, making it ideal for deployment in clinical or resource-constrained environments.
+The 4-bit quantization significantly reduces memory use and accelerates inference, but does so with little impact to model performance, and so it is a good candidate for practical use, especially in resource-constrained settings.
 Unsloth was used because of its highly optimized implementation for quantized models, enabling faster and more memory-efficient training.
 SFT improves the ability of the model to generalize in domain-specific tasks by training it on labeled radiology report data.
 Meanwhile, QLoRA enables low-rank adaptation of a quantized base model, updating only a small, learnable subset of parameters.
 This approach improves efficiency, reduces overfitting, and reduces overall training cost.
-Together, this configuration allows us to fine-tune the model up to two times faster and with approximately 60\% less memory usage~\cite{dettmers2024qlora}, making the entire system scalable and accessible for wider real-world applications in the generation of medical reports.
+Together, this configuration allows us to fine-tune the model up to two times faster and with approximately 60\% less memory usage~\citep{dettmers2024qlora}, making the entire system scalable and accessible for wider real-world applications in the generation of medical reports.